bulib/dataWebsite/manage/nsf-data-management-plan.md

 > the types of data, samples, physical collections, software, curriculum materials, and other materials to be produced in the course of the project.

-The types of data researchers work with are as diverse as the researchers themselves and their research interests. <<suggestion: similar to the sentence in 'What is a Data Management Plan?" page (quote: 'The type of data researchers collect is as varied as the researchers themselves.')>> Common data types include images, numerical data, experimental data, observational data, and text.
-A sample from [Kimberly Anderson's DMP on "REU Site: A Multidisciplinary Research Experience in Engineered Bioactive Interfaces and Devies"](https://dmptool.org/plans/11390.pdf) starts: <<suggestion: would change the block quote into a different style to fit the rest of the block quotes>> <<suggestion: maybe change it to look similar to the sentence later 'Metadata is a love note to the future.'>>
+The types of data researchers work with are as diverse as the researchers themselves and their research interests.
+Common data types include images, numerical data, experimental data, observational data, and text.
+A sample from [Kimberly Anderson's DMP on "REU Site: A Multidisciplinary Research Experience in Engineered Bioactive Interfaces and Devies"](https://dmptool.org/plans/11390.pdf) starts:

 ```
 The data generated from this project will be of two types.
 Each REU student will generate experimental data specific to his/her research project related to Engineered Bioactive Interfaces and Devices.
 In addition, both quantitative and qualitative data will be generated that assesses the outcomes of the REU program.